Learn how your business can reduce risk and transform its revenue streams with a more diverse customer base.

 Many service-based businesses have clients with seasonal needs or needs on a specific schedule.
 These clients are reliable in their own way, but require extra attention to ensure you stay top of mind during their off-seasons.
 When possible for your business type, these clients should be a smaller portion of your overall client mix.

 These clients are the ones that come to you with a specific need.
 You might not have pursued them on your own because they don’t fit your ideal customer definition, but are a surprising fit because they have the right budget, they present future opportunities, or it’s just a cool project.
 These clients will come and go more often than your anchor clients.
-Your portion of your client mix dedicated to opportunistic accounts can fluctuate depending on the types of projects that come in, and your capacity alongside seasonal clients.
+The portion of your client mix dedicated to opportunistic accounts can fluctuate depending on the types of projects that come in, and your capacity alongside seasonal clients.

 Ongoing Small Accounts